 No other parents, adults, or individuals are allowed in the dugout or on the field, ever.

 XIX.
-SPONSORSHIPTS & FUNDRAISERS
+SPONSORSHIPS & FUNDRAISERS

 Mountain Ridge Little League is a non-profit organization which relies on registration fees and fundraising to fund the league.
 Registration fees paid by each player do not cover all of the costs associated with operating our league.
 The largest expenses each season include fields and lights, uniforms, umpires, field maintenance, playing equipment, safety training and devices, and insurance.
 For this reason, the league solicits sponsors each season to offset these costs and assist in providing a better experience for our players.
 The league encourages each team to secure a sponsor for their team at the Triple level or above.
+Triple, Home Run, and Grand Slam sponsorship opportunities are subject to availability based on the number of teams registered or scoreboard space.